-Discussion in the class is mandatory.
+Discussion in the class is mandatory when we are synchronous on video or as part of a Canvas discussion thread.
 Participation is part of your grade.
 Feel free to express yourself.
 It counts.
 When you do the course work, the discussion flows.

 Keep up with the course work and allow yourself time to digest it.
 COME PREPARED.

 The mission of this course, should you decide to accept it, is not only to assimilate knowledge but also and perhaps more importantly to teach you how to think critically and express yourself lucidly and artfully.
 Developing oral as well as writing skills will help you throughout your college career and beyond.
 It's simple: people in the work place who can effectively communicate with others succeed.